Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Numerical results

-Figure~\ref{fig:reconstruction} shows the imaginary part of the exact and reconstructed permittivity for three steps of the evolution of the hemorrhagic stroke, from the healthy brain (left column) to the large stroke (right column).
-Increasing the size of the ellipsoid in which the value of the permittivity is raised simulates the evolution of the stroke.
-Each of the three reconstructions in Figure~\ref{fig:reconstruction} corresponds to the solution of an inverse problem in the truncated domain containing only the first two rings of antennas from the top, and where only the coefficients $S_{ij}$ corresponding to transmitting antennas $j$ in the first ring are taken into account.
+\paragraph{Reconstruction results for the top layer} We solve the inverse problem in the truncated domain containing only the first two rings of antennas from the top, and where only the coefficients $S_{ij}$ corresponding to transmitting antennas $j$ in the first ring are taken into account.
+The mesh of the computational domain is composed of \num{674580} tetrahedra, corresponding to approximately $10$ points per wavelength.
+The mesh size is twice as large as the one used for generating the synthetic data.
+The reconstruction process is faster when using a coarser mesh, and our numerical experiments have shown that using a finer mesh in the inverse problem does not improve the reconstruction.
 Each reconstruction starts from an initial guess consisting of the homogeneous matching solution and is obtained after reaching a convergence criterion of $10^{-2}$ for the value of the cost functional, which takes around $30$ iterations of the L-BFGS algorithm.